 Command 320 returns the target value for the specified setpoint in floating-point format.
 This command is valid only when the setpoint is configured and requires a target value.
+Batch status is returned in place of the indicator status.

 Read Setpoint Hysteresis as Float